 Types of accommodation in Israel

-Apartments are by far the most common property type in Israel, although houses outside of the city are a feasible alternative.
+Apartments are by far the most common property type in Israel, although houses outside the city are a feasible alternative.

 Apartments